Browse Deployment & Clients

 Upstream resolvers

 By default the Relay forwards to ScoutDNS’s global anycast network over DoH in a fail-closed state.
+The Upstream Resolvers card at the top of the Relays tab shows the current service, the Fail Open state, and any fallback hosts; click the card to open Edit Fallback DNS.
 You can switch to other upstream services (Google DoH, Cloudflare DoH), but those are unfiltered: no ScoutDNS policy applies unless ScoutDNS DoH is the upstream.

 Fallback DNS (fail-open)

-Enabling fail-open lets the Relay forward to backup resolvers when the ScoutDNS network is unreachable.
-Up to four backups.
+Turning on Fail Open lets the Relay forward to backup resolvers when the ScoutDNS network is unreachable.
+In Edit Fallback DNS, use Add Host to enter each backup resolver’s address and port.

 [!WARNING] Fail-open queries use standard port 53 DNS, not DoH.
 Allow outbound port 53 from the Relay host through your firewall if you enable this.